OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Concurrency** - managed by the operating system and/or the programming langauge, the situation in which multiple computations happen at the same time
     - **Persistence** - the process of storing data in a computer system, as a way of ensuring that data survives after the ending of the process that created it
+    - **journaling** - also known as copy-on-write, is a special ordering protocol to ensure that if the disk is to fail during a write the system can recover to a reasonable state going forward
+    - **abstraction** - The abstraction process is a fundemental piece to the coding method that helps break all of the requirements of a large program into small and understandable pieces.
+I.E. = writing a high level c language program without needing to focus on the assembly language, or writing code in assembly without worrying about logic gates.

     ###### [Return](#systems-introduction) to the *Systems Introduction* module